mslivo/PixelUIEngine/README.md

 # PixelUI Engine
 ![](logo.png)

-UI-System on top of LibGDX which provides a tiny 8x8-tile based Window and Component system suited for low-resolution games.
+Java UI-System on top of LibGDX which provides a tiny 8x8-tile based Window and Component system suited for low-resolution game and graphical applications.
+This is a work in progress and subject to change - no maven release exists.

 This library was used in the game [Sandtrix](https://www.sandtrix.net).